Philip K. Dick: Personal life

 Dick had three children, Laura Archer Dick (born February 25, 1960, to Dick and his third wife, Anne Williams Rubenstein), Isolde Freya Dick (now Isa Dick Hackett) (born March 15, 1967, to Dick and his fourth wife, Nancy Hackett), and Christopher Kenneth Dick (born July 25, 1973, to Dick and his fifth wife, Leslie "Tessa" Busby).

 In 1955, Dick and his second wife, Kleo Apostolides, received a visit from the FBI, which they believed to be the result of Kleo's socialist views and left-wing activities.

-Dick's third wife, Anne Williams Rubinstein, often fought with him.
+He physically fought with Anne Williams Rubinstein, his third wife.
 Dick wrote to a friend that he and Anne had "dreadful violent fights...slamming each other around, smashing every object in the house."
-In 1963, Dick told his neighbors that his wife was attempting to kill him, and had her involuntarily committed to a psychiatric institution for two weeks.
+In 1963, Dick told his neighbors that his wife was attempting to kill him and had her involuntarily committed to a psychiatric institution for two weeks.
 After filing for divorce in 1964, Dick moved to Oakland to live with a fan, author and editor Grania Davis.
 Shortly after, he attempted suicide by driving off the road while she was a passenger.

 Politics

-Dick's politics were generally conservative in nature.
-Early in life, Dick attended Communist Party USA meetings, but shifted more towards conservatism, anti-communism, and libertarianism as time passed.
+Early in life, Dick attended Communist Party USA meetings but later shifted more towards anti-communism and libertarianism as time passed.
+In an interview, Dick once described himself as a "religious anarchist".
 Dick generally tried to stay out of the political scene because of high societal turmoil from the Vietnam War.
-Still, he did show some anti-Vietnam War and anti-governmental sentiments.
+Still, he showed some anti-Vietnam War and anti-governmental sentiments.
 In 1968, he joined the "Writers and Editors War Tax Protest", an anti-war pledge to pay no U.S. federal income tax, which resulted in the confiscation of his car by the IRS.

-Dick was a critic of the U.S. federal government, regarding it to be just as "bad as the Soviet Union", and cheered on "a great decentralization of the government."
-On one occasion, Dick also praised U.S. President Ronald Reagan.
+Dick was a critic of the U.S. federal government, regarding it to be just as "bad as the Soviet Union", and cheered on "a great decentralization of the government".
 Dick's politics occasionally influenced his literature.
-Dick's 1967 short story, Faith of Our Fathers, is critical of communism.
-Dick's 1968 novel, Do Androids Dream of Electric Sheep?, condemns the eugenics movement.
+Dick's 1967 short story "Faith of Our Fathers" is critical of communism.
+Dick's 1968 novel Do Androids Dream of Electric Sheep? condemns the eugenics movement.
 In 1974, as a response to the Roe v.
-Wade decision, Dick also published The Pre-persons, an anti-abortion and anti-Malthusianism short story.
+Wade decision, Dick published "The Pre-persons", a satirical anti-abortion and anti-Malthusianism short story.
 Following the story's publication, Dick stated that he received death threats from feminists.